What is a Licensed surveyor?

 When all conditions have been met and all certificates received, the Survey plan of subdivision (Survey-strata plan or Deposited Plan) will be lodged at Landgate where it is audited then sent to WAPC for final endorsement.
-Landgate will then advise that the plan is “In order for dealings” at which time our Settlement agent will apply for the new certificates of title.
+Landgate will then advise that the plan is “In order for dealings”.

 The subdivision process for built strata subdivisions

 The most important thing to note is that an application for a built strata scheme to be assessed by council and lodged at Landgate cannot proceed until the building(s) is complete.

 The units will be constructed from a Development Approval (DA) and building permit.
 When all walls are in place the Licensed Surveyor can measure the building positions in relation to the lot boundaries and prepare a Built Strata Plan ready for an application to council.

 When the builder has completed all building requirements a Building Act (BA)7 certificate will be sent to council.

 For less than 6 residential units a BA15 application to council will be signed by the owners and along with the Strata Plan an application for a council certificate to allow the Strata to proceed to Landgate (BA16) will be sent to council for assessment.
 An appropriately certified building surveyor is required to inspect the units and issue a BA18 which will accompany the application.

 When council has deemed the constructed units match the DA the BA16 will be issued and the strata plan along with the BA16 and a Form 3 unit entitlements prepared by a Valuer will be lodged at Landgate.